Written by SmartSense | Food Safety, Connected Facility, HACCP

 Grocery stores, supermarkets, convenience stores... from name brands to mom and pop shops, the retail experience has changed drastically over the years.
 Self-service grocery stores however, both large and small, have remained largely unchanged since their inception in 1916 by Piggly Wiggly.
 The introduction of the shopping cart in 1937 by Sylvan Goldman, owner of the Humpty Dumpty supermarket chain, further upended the grocery market.
 Since then, there have been relatively few changes in the grocery shopping experience.

-So what’s next for grocery and retail?
+So what’s next for grocery asset management?
 In this post, we’ll examine the future of how customers might experience their local grocery store, and ways to stay one step ahead of the competition.

-As technology has matured, so have the applications that are readily available to leverage.
-The gig economy has enabled streamlined delivery services, advances in machine intelligence has brought the self-checkout machine, and breakthroughs in IoT have provided a foundation for cashierless stores.
-There is a lot to wade through and understand, so it's important to remain vigilant with how the grocery industry evolves, what takes precedent, and what falls flat.
+As grocery store technology has matured, so have the applications that are readily available to leverage.
+The gig economy has enabled advancements in food delivery technology, advances in machine intelligence has brought the self-checkout machine, and breakthroughs in IoT have provided a foundation for cashier-less stores.
+There is a lot to wade through and understand, so it's important to remain vigilant with how the grocery industry evolves, what takes precedence, and what falls flat.

 Instacart, and other grocery delivery service like Google Express or Amazon Prime Fresh, have redefined what it means to go grocery shopping.
 These new services are interesting for a very particular reason: despite the surge to ecommerce and online shopping that are leading to the decline of the brick and mortar concept, these delivery services are bolstering the need for physical stores.
 Despite the consumer having no contact with the storefront, they are still supporting the physical store through use of the delivery service.
-In order to stay relevant and remain competitive, it's vital that grocery stores go beyond simply supporting these services.
+In order to stay relevant and remain competitive, it's vital that grocery stores can monitor their fridge and freezer assets to protect the freshness of their products during the delivery process.
 In most, if not all cases, the grocery retailer does not have to change their practices in order to sustain this implementation of the gig economy.
 But how can retailers go beyond the norm and shine brighter than the competition?
 One method may be to combine self-checkout and cashierless services along with a smaller workforce to reduce costs.
-Each grocer needs to understand this technology and the following ones to remain competitive.
+Each grocer needs to understand IoT grocery technology and implement best practices in grocery asset health to remain competitive.

 The Instacart process.
 Source: https://tech.instacart.com/instacart-anytime-a-data-science-paradigm-33eb25a5c32d